-That’s when you need to be willing to blow things up and rebuild your organization, department, or division to make it work better.
+That’s why you need to be willing to blow things up.

-Right now, we have a division in our company that resembles a bit of an amoeba.
-And it’s delivering below expectations and unprofitable.
-We could try and use some touch-up paint here or knock out a ding there, but at the end of the day, that won’t solve the problem.
+Not long ago we were faced with an inconvenient fact after an internal audit: one of our divisions was significantly underperforming, and the closer we looked the more it was clear we were the victims of our own neglect.
+We could try and use some touch-up paint here or knock out a ding there, but at the end of the day, that wouldn’t solve the problem.

-So the head of this division is blowing it up.
+So the head of this division blew up the entire model.

-Our goal is to redefine and restructure roles that more accurately reflect what this division needs to deliver and decide what roles need to be added.
-And we are tearing apart our work process and rebuilding it from the ground up.
+She has redefined deliverables and restructured roles that more accurately reflect what this division needs to deliver.
+And she tore apart the work process and rebuilt it from the ground up.

-This is hard work and it’s terribly inconvenient.
+This was hard work and it was terribly inconvenient.

-You have to be driven to not settle for the norm… to stop doing business as usual.
-Instead, you need to be willing to do the hard yards of rethinking how to deliver best-of-class work and, if necessary, then blow up what you currently have and rebuild it to make that best-of-class work a reality.
+But you have to be driven to not settle for the norm… to stop doing business as usual.
+Instead, you need to be willing to do the hard yards of rethinking how to deliver best-of-class work and, if necessary, blow up what you currently have and rebuild it to make that best-of-class work a reality.

 If your area of responsibility is underperforming, do you have the guts to blow it up?